Angela Cullen: Biography

-On the 17th of March 2023, it was announced that Angela was moving on and would no longer work alongside Lewis Hamilton.
+On 17 March 2023, it was announced that Angela was moving on and would no longer work alongside Lewis Hamilton.

+She then worked with Marcus Armstrong – who also hails from her homeland of New Zealand.
+During NBC's broadcast for the first-ever Thermal Club $1 Million Challenge event, the 50-year-old was spotted in the pit box of former Ferrari junior prospect Armstrong.

+Following Lewis Hamilton's move to Ferrari for 2025, Cullen its been reported that she's working with him again.

 Personal life

-Cullen has two children, a son and a daughter, and lives in the Alps region of France.
+Cullen has 3 children, 2 sons and a daughter, and lives in the Alps region of France.